Header Image 1

 Term Year A Focus Year B Focus

-Autumn Stone Age to Iron Age The Tudors: Power & Daily Life
+The Tudors: Power & Daily Life

-Nightingale & Falcon (Years 4 & 5)
+Nightingale (Years 4 & 5)

 Term Year A Focus Year B Focus

-Autumn Anglo-Saxons & Scots Shang Dynasty
+Autumn Leisure and Entertainment Shang Dynasty

-Eagle (Year 6)
+Falcon and Eagle (Year 5 & 6)

-Autumn Crime and Punishment Through Time
+Autumn What can the census tells us about the local area?
+Crime and Punishment Through Time

 Curriculum Intent